h4ck3rm1k3/db-docs/index.md

 ## Narrowing result sets

-Once you have a basic understanding of result sets, you can start using conditions and limits to reduce the amount of rows returned in a query.
+Once you have a basic understanding of result sets, you can start using conditions, limits and offsets to reduce the amount of rows returned in a query.

 Use the `db.Cond{}` type to define conditions for `db.Collection.Find()`.